13. How to resolve the problem of being afraid of enduring suffering and taking on responsibility in one’s duty

 —The Word, Vol. 5.
 The Responsibilities of Leaders and Workers.
 The Responsibilities of Leaders and Workers (8)

-No matter what God asks of you, you need only work toward it with all your strength, and I hope you will be able to come before God and give Him your utmost devotion in the end.
-As long as you can see God’s gratified smile as He sits upon His throne, even if this moment is the appointed time of your death, you should be able to laugh and smile as you close your eyes.
-You must, during your time on earth, do your final duty for God.
-In the past, Peter was crucified upside down for the sake of God; but you should satisfy God in the end, and exhaust all your energy for His sake.
-What can a created being do on behalf of God?
-You should therefore give yourself up to God, sooner rather than later, for Him to dispose of you as He wishes.
+No matter what God asks of you, you need only put all your strength into it, and I hope you will show your devotion to God before Him in these final days.
+As long as you can see God’s gratified smile as He sits upon His throne, even if this moment is the appointed time of your death, you should laugh and smile as you close your eyes.
+You must, while you’re alive, do your final duty for God.
+In the past, Peter was crucified upside down for the sake of God; but you should satisfy God in these final days, and exhaust all your energy for His sake.
+What can a created being do for God?
+You should therefore give yourself up to God in advance, for Him to orchestrate you as He wishes.
 As long as it makes God happy and pleased, then let Him do as He will with you.
-What right do men have to speak words of complaint?
+What right does man have to speak words of complaint?

 —The Word, Vol. 1.
 The Appearance and Work of God.
-Interpretations of the Mysteries of “God’s Words to the Entire Universe,” Chapter 41
+Revelations of the Mysteries of “God’s Words to the Entire Universe,” Chapter 41

 —The Word, Vol. 1.
 The Appearance and Work of God.
 God’s Work and Man’s Practice